 ~ The Bad ~

-On the other side of the spectrum are examples of crowdstorming in popular culture that haven’t been quite as effective, most notably being the public-sourced “naming contests.”
+On the other side of the spectrum are examples of crowdstorming in popular culture that haven’t been quite as effective, most notably the public-sourced “naming contests.”

-NASA held an online public vote, whereas they attempted to crowdstorm / crowdsource a name for a new room to be added to the international space station.
-This new room is slated to have lots of big windows and a machine that will turn astronauts’ urine into water.
+NASA held an online public vote, to crowdstorm / crowdsource a name for a new room in the international space station.
 So what happened?
-Comedian Stephen Colbert convinced many of his fans to write in his name.
+Comedian Stephen Colbert convinced his fans to write in his name.
 And guess what?
 He won.
-However, a NASA spokesman was quoted that “The name Colbert doesn’t quite fit with the NASA theme.”
-An example of a not-so-good attempt at crowdstorming.
+The room was ultimately not named after Colbert—a NASA spokesman said that, “the name Colbert doesn’t quite fit with the NASA theme.”
+An example of a not-so-good attempt at collaborative brainstorming.

 ~ The Ugly ~